BonnieMcb/MS2-British-Wildlife-Memory-Game/README.md

 -   [W3C Markup Validator](https://validator.w3.org/) Fully passed, no errors or warnings
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) My CSS has no errors or warnings.
 -   [Beautify Tools JavaScript Validator](http://beautifytools.com/javascript-validator.php) My JS had no errors.

+In order to test the matching I had "tileid" as an attribute during development, so I could see which tiles were which.
+I used data attributes when development was complete, so that you couldn't simply look at the elements with developer tools.
+I also wrote a simple function for auto-completing the game to show the winning modal, as playing the game to the win condition took a long time.

 ### Testing User Stories